Vallco Shopping Mall: Origins and expansion

 In the early 1970s, the Cupertino City Council held public hearings to consider potential locations for a regional shopping center.
 After determining that the city could support only one such center, the Vallco group found itself competing with another group led by orchard owner Paul Mariani Jr. In 1973, the City Council chose to locate the regional shopping center on the edge of the city and granted the necessary zoning to Vallco.

-Vallco Fashion Park held its grand opening at 6:00pm on September 1, 1976.
+Vallco Fashion Park held its grand opening at 6:00 pm on September 1, 1976.
 In its first several years, the mall's main walkway was punctuated by several parks showcasing aspects of local history, ranging from apricots to Klystron tubes.
 Vallco was one of the largest shopping centers in Silicon Valley and soon drew customers from all over the region.

 One of the early features of the mall was the ice skating rink attached to the shopping center.
 The Ice Capades Chalet, open for almost ten years, began to encounter trouble in 1986, when proposals to close it and replace it with movie theatres emerged (not to be confused with the more recent AMC Theatres, which was instead built on a new third level over the central portion of the mall).
 By June 3, 1988, the rink faced imminent closure, until the Cupertino City Council stepped in and kept the rink open when faced with vocal protest.
 At the time, the ice rink was one of two year-round skating rinks nearby – the other being the Ice Capades Chalet at San Mateo Fashion Island.

 It was also the first place that sold San Jose Sharks merchandise, before the SAP Center (formerly called the San Jose Arena and the HP Pavilion) was built.

+Decline

 Beginning in 1986, increased competition from other regional malls such as Stanford Shopping Center and in particular Valley Fair (renovated into an indoor shopping mall that year) began to cause Vallco trouble.
 Foot traffic began to rapidly decline, and tenants began to move to these competing malls.
-In July 1988, an $20 million expansion for Vallco was announced, which expanded the lower level to the Western half of the mall and added 50 stores, increasing the total store count from 140 to 190.
+In July 1988, an $20 million expansion for Vallco was announced, which expanded the lower level to the western half of the mall and added 50 stores, increasing the total store count from 140 to 190.
 Ultimately, this expansion was completed in August 1988, adding a total of 60 stores.

-On the weekend of August 11, 1990, Tilt Family Entertainment Center opened on the lower level (where the original food court used to be).
+On the weekend of August 11, 1990, Tilt Family Entertainment Center opened on the lower level, replacing the original food court.